Month: June 2023

 (Quick aside: I strongly recommend creating your certification account using a personal email address, so that your certifications easily follow you if you change jobs.
 There are ways to fix this later, but it’s a hassle).

 Actually forking over the money and scheduling a date and time will force you to get started.
 I’ve seen too many “good intentions” fail here due to over-cautiousness or indifference.
 Just do it!
 For one thing, you can always reschedule later.
 Second, as I said earlier, there’s no consequence for failure (other than a 2 week cooldown period before you can try again).
-Treat it an investment to see where you’re at.
+Treat it as an investment to see where you’re at.
 If you don’t pass, at least now you know where you’re weak.
 And if you do pass, then you’ve passed, no more studying required!
 All considered, it’s the frugal choice.

 If you want a rule of thumb for prep time, here’s my suggestion: